Penalty shot (ice hockey): History

 The penalty shot was invented in the Pacific Coast Hockey Association in the 1921–22 PCHA season.
 League president Frank Patrick was fed up with deliberate fouls on players with good scoring opportunities and introduced the free shot.
 The first shot taken was on December 6, 1921, and the first goal was scored on December 12, 1921 by Tom Dunderdale on Hugh Lehman.
 The shot was taken from one of three dots painted on the ice 35 ft from the goal.
 Players had to skate to the dot and shoot the puck from the dot.

 The penalty shot was added to the rule books of the NHL for the 1934–35 season, allowing them to be awarded when a player was fouled while in "a good scoring position."
 In the first season, the puck was placed in a 10 ft circle, 38 ft from the goalmouth.
 The player could shoot while stationary within the circle, or could shoot while moving, as long as the shot was taken within the circle.
 The goaltender had to be stationary until the puck was shot, and no more than 1 ft in front of the goal mouth.

 The first NHL penalty shot was awarded to the Montreal Canadiens' Armand Mondou on November 10, 1934; he was stopped by the Toronto Maple Leafs' George Hainsworth.
 On November 13, Ralph "Scotty" Bowman of the St. Louis Eagles scored the first penalty shot goal in NHL history.
 Erik Cole of the Carolina Hurricanes became the first NHL player to attempt two penalty shots in one game playing against the Buffalo Sabres and Martin Biron on November 9, 2005, scoring once.
 In the Hurricanes' next game Cole was given another penalty shot but missed the net guarded by the Florida Panthers' Roberto Luongo.
-Cole and Esa Pirnes (October 10 and October 12, 2003) are the only players in the NHL to have taken penalty shots in consecutive games.
+Cole is one of three NHL players, along with Esa Pirnes (October 10 and October 12, 2003) and Andrew Cole (October 16 and October 18 2023), to have taken penalty shots in consecutive games.
 There have been three occasions when an NHL team successfully converted on two penalty shots in a single game - first on February 11, 1982 when Thomas Gradin and Ivan Hlinka of the Vancouver Canucks scored on shots against Detroit Red Wings goaltender Gilles Gilbert, second on December 30, 2009 when Ryane Clowe and Joe Thornton of the San Jose Sharks converted penalty shots against Washington Capitals goalie Michal Neuvirth, and most recently on March 19, 2017 when Lukáš Sedlák and Brandon Dubinsky of the Columbus Blue Jackets scored on shots against New Jersey Devils goaltender Cory Schneider.
 On February 6, 2014 Max Pacioretty of the Montreal Canadiens was the first player to be awarded two penalty shots in the same period, against the Vancouver Canucks.
 He was unsuccessful on both attempts on Roberto Luongo, but still managed to score a hat trick that night.